The 7 things you absolutely must know about tone of voice

 What are ‘tone of voice guidelines’

-Tone of voice guidelines are documents (or websites, booklets, or anything really) where brands capture the important ideas about their tone of voice, so that anyone who needs to write or use it knows what to do, and what not to do.
+Tone of voice guidelines are documents (or websites, booklets, or anything really) where brands capture the important ideas about their tone of voice, so that anyone who needs to write or use it knows what to do (and what not to do).

 If you’ve ever worked with a brand, you might have been handed the ‘voice guidelines’.
 Sometimes they can be frustratingly unhelpful.
 If you see guidelines that have just a few abstract nouns (‘we are optimistic, human, professional’) you don’t have much to go on.

-[Voicebox > has great examples of guidelines in]
+[Voicebox > includes great examples of guidelines]

 What is a ‘tone of voice workshop’?

-Have you been invited to a tone of voice workshop and aren’t sure what to expect?
+Have you been invited to a ‘tone of voice workshop’ and aren’t sure what to expect?
 Or perhaps you’ve been asked to run one, and don’t know what to do!

-Let’s break it down.
-There are essentially two types of ‘tone of voice workshop’.
 The first is a workshop where everyone is there to give input into creating or defining a voice.
 The second is a workshop where people are taught how to ‘use’ a voice that already exists.

 Running a workshop is a really useful part of the process of defining a voice.
 It helps get lots of opinions and can be fun and creative.
 If you’re thinking of running a tone of voice workshop, Voicebox gives you all the structure, exercises and tools you’ll need to run a great workshop that people will love, and will be really useful.